sparolab/SOLiD-A-LOAM/README.md

 </div>

 ## News
-* [August, 2024] A real-time Livox LiDAR SLAM package that integrates LOAM-Livox and SOLiD will be released!!
+* [August, 2024] A real-time Livox LiDAR SLAM package that integrates LOAM-Livox and SOLiD called [SOLiD-LOAM-LIVOX](https://github.com/sparolab/SOLiD-LOAM-Livox) will be released!!

 ## What is SOLiD-A-LOAM?
 * A **FOV-agnostic** LiDAR SLAM package that integrates **A-LOAM** and **SOLiD**.